Bayesian Sparse Gaussian Mixture Model in High Dimensions: Model

+The proof of Theorem \ref{thm3} relies on transforming the upper bound of the convergence rate into an empirical process on $\widetilde{\Theta}_K$, which is the normalization of the feasible set of the estimator $\Theta_K$.
+This poses challenges due to the infinite entropy of $\Theta_K$.
+To overcome this, we decompose $\widetilde{\Theta}_K$ into layers $(\mathcal{E}_j^K)_{j\in\mathbb{Z}}$ with manageable entropy.
+We classify these layers into three scenarios: small volume, large volume, and intermediate volume.
+For the small volume case, we establish that $\bl$ equals $\bl^*$ up to a permutation within $\mathcal{E}_j^K$, simplifying the complexity to focus on $\bmu$ alone.
+In the large volume case, we control the entropy separately for the spaces of $\bmu$ and $\bl$.
+Lastly, in the intermediate volume case, we leverage the ellipsoidal nature of $\mathcal{E}_j^K$ and its packing to bound the covering numbers efficiently.

-where $\E_*$ denotes the expected value with respect to $(\bmu^*,\bl^*)$. \end{theorem} Despite the theoretical optimality of the constrained maximum likelihood estimator, it is computationally intractable in general.
-First, the feasible set $\Theta_K$ is nonconvex and involves discrete structures.
-Second, the log-likelihood function (\ref{llh1}) is also not convex.
-In addition, the implementation of the constrained maximum likelihood estimator requires to pre-specify the sparsity level $s$ and the number of clusters $K$, which are usually unknown in practical problems.
-These computational challenges motivate us to develop a Bayesian method that can be implemented conveniently using a Markov chain Monte Carlo sampler without specifying $s$ and $K$ {\it a priori}.
+Despite the theoretical optimality of the constrained MLE, it is computationally intractable in general since the feasible set $\Theta_K$ is nonconvex and involves discrete structures.
+In addition, the implementation of the constrained MLE requires to pre-specify the sparsity level $s$ and the number of clusters $K$, which are usually unknown in practice.
+These computational challenges motivate us to develop a Bayesian method that can be implemented conveniently using an MCMC sampler without specifying $s$ and $K$ {\it a priori}.